OrdinaryMagician/stinger_m/ItemLore.md

 ## Voice Box

-Creates a sound diversion to distract your enemies.
+Creates a sound diversion to distract your enemies, so you can make your escape while they attempt to get rid of the annoying noise this device emits.

-In the original this had no effect, but here enemies will actually be alerted by voice boxes, and will attempt to get rid of the annoying noise.

 ## Bandages